Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 Finally, F-Droid shows a list of the [low-level permissions](https://developer.android.com/reference/android/Manifest.permission) for each app: these low-level permissions are usually grouped in the standard high-level permissions and special toggles that are explicitly based on a type of sensitive data.
 While showing a list of low-level permissions could be useful information for a developer, it's often a misguided and inaccurate approach for the end-user.
 Apps have to [request the standard permissions at runtime](https://developer.android.com/guide/topics/permissions/overview#runtime) and do not get them simply by being installed, so knowing all the "under the hood" permissions is not useful and makes the permission model unnecessarily confusing.

 ## Conclusion: what should you do?
 F-Droid **weakens the security model of Android substantially** for all of the reasons above.
-If security matters to you, it should not be used.
-If you don't care or if you'll use it knowingly, then it's up to you.
-While they could make some easy improvements, I don't think F-Droid is in an ideal situation to solve all of these issues because some of them are **inherent flaws** in their architecture.
+While they could easily make some improvements, I don't think F-Droid is in an ideal situation to solve all of these issues because some of them are **inherent flaws** in their architecture.
 That being said, I can only wish for them to improve.

 F-Droid is not the only way to get and support open-source apps.
 Sure, it can help you in finding one that you wouldn't have known existed otherwise.
 Many developers also publish their FOSS apps on the **Play Store** or their website directly.
 Most of the time, releases are available on **GitHub**, which is great since each GitHub releases page has an Atom feed.
 Nonetheless, I'd still recommend using **Play Store for top-notch security** as it does additional checks, and it is even perfectly usable on GrapheneOS with their [sandboxed Play services](https://grapheneos.org/usage#sandboxed-play-services) compatibility layer.

+> Should I really care?

+If security (and privacy, as they overlap) matters to you, F-Droid should not be used.
+If you don't care or if you'll use it knowingly, then it's up to your threat model.

+> But there are more malware in Play Store!
+How can you say that it's more secure?

+It doesn't matter as you shouldn't really rely on any quality control to be the sole guarantee that a software is free of malicious or exploitable code.
+Play Store and even the Apple App Store may have a considerable amount of malware because a full reverse-engineering of any uploaded app isn't feasible realistically.
+However, they fulfill their role quite well, and that is all that is expected of them.

+> Aren't open-source apps more secure?
+Doesn't it make F-Droid safer?

+You can still find and get your open-source apps elsewhere.
+And no, open-source apps aren't necessarily more private or secure.
+Instead, you should rely on the strong security and privacy guarantees provided by a modern operating system with **a robust sandboxing/permission model**, namely modern Android, GrapheneOS and iOS.
+Pay close attention to the permissions you grant, and avoid legacy apps as they could require invasive permissions to run.

+> Isn't Google evil?
+Isn't Play Store spyware?

+Some people tend to exaggerate the importance of Google in their threat model, at the cost of pragmatism and security/privacy good practices.
+Play Store isn't spyware and can run unprivileged like it does on GrapheneOS (including unattended updates).
+Unprivileged apps have always had the ability to [query installed packages](https://developer.android.com/training/package-visibility) on a given user profile.

 If you don't have Play services installed, you can use a third-party Play Store client called **[Aurora Store](https://auroraoss.com/)**.
 Aurora Store has some issues of its own, and some of them overlap in fact with F-Droid.
 Aurora Store somehow still requires [the legacy storage permission](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/26f5d4fd558263a89baee4c3cbe1d220913da104/app/src/main/AndroidManifest.xml#L28-32), has yet to [implement certificate pinning](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/697), has been known to sometimes retrieve wrong versions of apps, and [distributed account tokens](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/722) over [cleartext HTTP](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/734) until fairly recently; not that it matters much since tokens were designed to be shared between users, which is already concerning.
 I'd recommend against using the shared "anonymous" accounts feature: you should make your own throwaway account with minimal information.